hypothe/AI4RO2_E/README.md

 ## ENHSP

-The APE domains and problems generate via the python scripts are suitable to be tested with the ENHSP planning engine, which can be found
+The APE domains and problems generated via the python scripts are suitable to be tested with the ENHSP planning engine, which can be found

 [here](https://gitlab.com/enricos83/ENHSP-Public/-/tree/enhsp-20).

-That planners has been tested on Ubuntu 18.04 and 20.04.
+That planners has been tested on Ubuntu 18.04 and 20.04 and different .

 Notice that, both the versions of enhsp 19 and 20 version have been tested but, due to performance reasons on most of the generate problems (not generalizable to any problem), the release 20 has been chosen in this specific application.